Republicans introduce resolution to censure Trump: 'His actions threatened the integrity of our democracy'

 House GOP members offer an alternative to impeachment after the Capitol riot

-Six House Republicans Tuesday introduced a censure resolution accusing President Trump of violating his oath of office by attempting to overturn the lawful results of the 2020 election and for sparking a riot at the Capitol with his continued lies about the election.
+Six House Republicans Tuesday introduced a censure resolution accusing President Trump of violating his oath of office by attempting to overturn the lawful results of the 2020 election and by sparking a riot at the Capitol with his continued lies about the election.

 The censure resolution affirms that President-elect Joe Biden won the election and says Trump "gravely endangered the security of the United States and its institutions of Government."